ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 Following [schema.org](http://schema.org) practice, `property` names start with lowercase letters and `Class` names start with uppercase letters.

-In `ro-crate-metadata.jsonld` RDF terms use their RO-Crate JSON-LD names as defined in the RO-Crate JSON-LD Context, which is available at [https://w3id.org/ro/crate/0.3-DRAFT/context](https://w3id.org/ro/crate/0.3-DRAFT/context)
+In `ro-crate-metadata.jsonld` the RDF terms use their RO-Crate JSON-LD names as defined in the _RO-Crate JSON-LD Context_, which is available at [https://w3id.org/ro/crate/0.3-DRAFT/context](https://w3id.org/ro/crate/0.3-DRAFT/context)

 ## RO-Crate Structure